FAFSA season is in full swing!

 The iFoster mission is to bring life changing resources to foster youth, and financial aid can absolutely be the difference between a youth attending college or being unable to access higher education.

-As if getting free money for college wasn’t enough, any foster youth who completes the FAFSA in California will also receive a free cell phone with an unlimited talk, text and data plan through the iFoster Phones for Foster Youth Program.
+As if getting free money for college wasn’t enough, any current or former foster youth who completes the FAFSA will also receive a free tablet through iFoster!
+All you have to do is fill out the form here!